Fabiofdez/Fabiofdez/README.md

 As a programmer, I'm detail-oriented and pragmatic – always aiming for clean solutions without losing sight of the bigger picture.
 I primarily work with JavaScript/TypeScript, React, and Node.js, and love building responsive, accessible interfaces with thoughtful design systems.

-I’m constantly learning and experimenting-whether it’s diving into a new framework, optimizing performance, or exploring creative ways to improve user interactions.
+I’m constantly learning and experimenting – whether it’s diving into a new framework, optimizing performance, or exploring creative ways to improve user interactions.
+While my focus is front-end, I’m fully comfortable working across the stack – from designing APIs in Node.js to integrating with backend services when needed.
 I’ve led the front-end for several academic and personal projects and contributed to open-source along the way.

 Outside of tech, I enjoy painting, playing bass, and diving into languages – both spoken and visual. 🎨🎸🌍